The Official Rules

 - People, for example Best Professional Artist, in which case the Award is given for the work that person has done in the year of eligibility.
 Please note that “year of eligibility” qualification.
 If X happens to be the most famous SF artist in the world, but he has produced no work in the year of eligibility, then he should not be nominated.

 - Serial publications, for example Best Fanzine, in which case the Award is given for the entire run of that publication in the year of eligibility, not for a single issue.

 All Awards are given for work in a given year.
 Individual works are eligible only in their first year of publication.
 For people and serial publications the Award is given for all achievements in the year in question.
 Please note that if a book is first published in hardcover and then later in paperback then it is eligible only for the year in which the hardback was published.
 If you want to vote in the Hugos and can’t afford hardbacks, try your local library.
 They may well be able to help.
 For any work, the year is from the printed publication date if there is one, or else from the copyright date.
 (Many printed works are actually available before their printed publication date, but this does not matter for Hugo eligibility.)

 Note that the Hugo Awards are labeled for the year they are presented, not for the year in which the works were published.
-For example, the 2007 Hugo Awards are generally for works first published or appearing in 2018.
+For example, the 2019 Hugo Awards are generally for works first published or appearing in 2018.
 However, the WSFS Business Meeting can extend the eligibility of any particular work (such extensions will be printed with the nominating ballot information), and also see the section below about Country & Language of Publication.